hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_ladybug_on_a_leaf_b08189dd-e46b-48a8-89e6-110b45d1788d-0_2.content.md

 # Nature's Wonders

 Welcome to Nature's Wonders, a website dedicated to showcasing the beauty and diversity of our natural world.
-Our collection of stunning wallpapers features some of the most captivating images of flora and fauna from around the globe.
+Our collection of stunning wallpapers features some of the most Cap<wbr>ti<wbr>va<wbr>ting images of flora and fauna from around the globe.

 ## Ladybug on a Leaf